gscontras/ESSLLI-2016/index.md

 - [Probabilistic Models of Cognition](https://probmods.org): An introduction to computational cognitive science and the probabilistic programming language Church
 - [The Design and Implementation of Probabilistic Programming Languages](http://dippl.org): An introduction to probabilistic programming languages, WebPPL in particular
+- [Pragmatic language interpretation as probabilistic inference](http://langcog.stanford.edu/papers_new/goodman-2016-underrev.pdf): A recent review of the RSA framework
 - [webppl.org](http://webppl.org): An online editor for WebPPL
 - [WebPPL documentation](http://webppl.readthedocs.io/en/master/)
 - [WebPPL-viz](http://probmods.github.io/webppl-viz/): A summary of the vizualization options in WebPPL